The Beginner’s Guide to Mining Dash

 Don’t like to read?
 Watch the video version of this guide:

 That said, ASIC miners typically have a relatively short life span.
-This is due to the impact that ASIC miners have on coins or algorithms after they’re released; Once released, their impact on the network is so significant that in a short while they cause mining difficulty to skyrocket.
-In other words, everyone gets fewer rewards, in terms of coins.
+This is due to the impact that ASIC miners have on coins or algorithms after they’re released.
+Once released, their impact on the network is so significant that in a short while they cause mining difficulty to skyrocket, hence reducing dramatically the coins rewarded.

 This impact is felt the most in a bear market when coin values fall and many folks can’t even afford to run their miner.
 On the other hand, this drop in profitability can still be offset when coins gain value, so the ASICs can help you earn more over time.